kambisports/VigorJS/README.md

 ![](./docs/vigorjs.png)

-A simplified description of the responsibilities fore each concept is as follows:
+A simplified description of the responsibilities for each concept is as follows:

 ### Components